 The buyer showed the dealer the scan data.
 The dealer offered to 'have their mechanic look at it' and dropped the price to $19,990.
 The buyer declined — the report had already identified a fault that would cost more than the discount to fix.
 She walked and bought a 2018 RAV4 three weeks later.

 "The dealer literally said 'CVTs are meant to whine'.
-Amira showed me the chain-slip percentage on her tablet and the dealer went quiet.
+Amira showed me the belt-slip percentage on her tablet and the dealer went quiet.
 That silence was worth $6,200."

 K.L., Maroubra (verified booking)